ctcl-bregis/script-dump/README.md

 # script-dump
 This repository contains any scripts that generally serve a single purpose and are not large enough to get their own repository.

+All scripts were written in Linux environments where Python is often expected to be preinstalled.

 ## Licensing
 Licensing may vary from each file.
-If not specified in the file or directory, the content is released under the Creative Commons Zero Universal 1.0 license.
+If not specified in the file or directory, the content is released under The Unlicense where it is effectively public domain.

 In scripts that have their own directory, a separate "LICENSE" file is included